Develop Azure Functions using Visual Studio

 The Logs collection is an instance of List<string> and is initialized in the constructor.

-Next, create a new file in Functions.Tests project named LoggerTypes.cs and enter the following code:
+4. Create a code file in Functions.Tests project named LoggerTypes.cs and add this code:

 namespace Functions.Tests